National Bank of Pakistan Sports Complex

 National Bank of Pakistan Sports Complex, also known as NBP Sports Complex, is a sports complex located in Clifton, Karachi, Pakistan.
-Formerly, it was home ground of National Bank of Pakistan cricket team and Karachi cricket teams.
+Formerly, it was the home ground of National Bank of Pakistan cricket team and Karachi cricket teams.

 History

-The ground staged its first-class match in 1998, and while it was the only match played that year, regular matches have been held here since the 2005-06 season.
+The ground staged its maiden first-class match in 1998, and while it was the only match played here that year, regular matches have been held here since the 2005–06 season.

 This ground hosted fifty first-class, thirty-seven list A, and twelve twenty20 cricket matches from 1998 to 2012.